Resolving and Settling Your Workers' Compensation Case

 Claims for Workers’ Compensation Benefits

-Most clients come to Boca Raton workers’ compensation attorney Randy Zeldin, because the insurance carrier is refusing or delaying a benefit.
+Most clients come to Boca Raton workers’ compensation attorney Randy Zeldin, Esq. because the insurance carrier is refusing or delaying a benefit.
 Insurance carriers can deny anything; the entire case or a single prescription.
 Unfortunately, many injured workers’ experience multiple denials of benefits throughout the life of their claim.

 Settlement of Your Workers’ Compensation Claims

 Many workers’ compensation accident victims are interested in settlement of their case.
-Under the law, settlement is voluntary and the Judge is not involved.
+Under the law, settlement is voluntary and the Judge is not involved in determining the amount of the settlement or approving it.
 Settling is a big decision and involves resigning your job and giving up your medical benefits.
 Randy Zeldin has settled thousands of workers’ compensation cases, for his own clients and as a mediator.
-In order to get the best settlement possible, it is vital to have a skilled negotiator on your side.

 Attorney Fees

-You will never pay Randy Zeldin out of pocket attorney fees.
-Further, Randy Zeldin does not escrow or take a portion of your bi-weekly benefits, as do many other workers’ compensation attorneys.
-Attorney fees are either paid by the insurance carrier or come out of settlement monies obtained on your behalf.
-All attorney fees must be approved by a Judge.
+You will never pay Randy Zeldin Esq. out of pocket attorney fees.
+Further, Randy Zeldin, Esq. does not escrow or take a portion of your bi-weekly benefits to be held in a “trust account,” as do many other workers’ compensation attorneys.